 Bacteria or Algae

-Is your water storage green, smell funny, or have floaties?
+Is your water storage green, smells funny, or has floaties?
 Your water storage may be contaminated.
 It is easy to identify Bacteria or Algae contaminated water if the water has been sitting stagnant for a few weeks.
 For example, if you were to leave a bucket of water outside for a few days you would come back to find that the water in the bucket contains mosquito larvae, algae, and various other life forms, none of which you would want to be drinking.

 Contaminants leaching out of the container into the water storage

 The second way for your water storage to become unfit for drinking is for something to leach out of the container into the water.
 For example, if you were to store water in a lead container it would leach into the water and make it toxic.
 It’s important to not store water in containers that are not food grade.
-The reason it is so important to use food-grade containers is because some containers (like lead or an old container of pesticides that hasn’t been properly cleaned) will actually leach toxic chemicals into your water storage which will be the cause of contamination.
+The reason it is so important to use food-grade containers is that some containers (like lead or an old container of pesticides that hasn’t been properly cleaned) will actually leach toxic chemicals into your water storage which will be the cause of contamination.
 According to the CDC (Centers for Disease Control and Prevention), it is preferable to store clean drinking water in plastic, ceramic, or metal containers.

 Accessing the water storage improperly